sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-686	Repeated String Match    		32.6%	Medium
+return the min times of repeat string a so that b is a substrng of the repeated one.
+- at least to make the length >=b.
+- shall have the same set of chars. repeat until a length >=b then add just one to make rotation valid (keeps finding at the end) ->>

 <<-718	Maximum Length of Repeated Subarray    		49.7%	Medium
 repeated subarray in two arrays.
 - dp: just like LCS